Simple-Robotics/guided-flow-policy/README.md

 </div>

 ## Guided flow policy
-GFP is a flow matching based offline RL methods.
+GFP is a flow matching based offline RL method.
 It couples a multi-step flow-matching policy trained with value-aware behavior cloning and a distilled one-step actor through a bidirectional guidance mechanism.
 This synergy enables GFP to achieve state-of-the-art performance across 144 state and pixel-based tasks from the OGBench, Minari, and D4RL benchmarks, with substantial gains on suboptimal datasets and challenging tasks.

 ## News & Updates